orvi-tmp/learning-c-with-pebble/chapter06.md

 1. Move the nested for loop to a function, with this header: `void draw_digit(GContext *ctx, char * digit)`.
 Call that function from the `canvas_update_proc`.
 2. Add code and additional parameters to the function to draw the pattern at any (x,y) coordinate.
 You will have to use these new parameters in the function definition.
 3. Now use the function in `canvas_update_proc` to fill the screen with the pattern.
 You might think about these questions:  How do you know how many patterns fit onto the screen?
 How do you call `draw_digit` with the appropriate parameters?
 Add a variable that stores the size of the individual tiles used to draw the digit to make the calculations easier.
 As an experiment, see what happens to your display if you change the size stored in the tile size variable.
 4. Now, draw four digits grouped together in the center using similar calculations in the loop.
-We will revisit this method in the next chapter as a watchface.
+We will revisit this method in upcoming chapters as a watchface.
 This can also be influenced by changing the size of the tile size variable.
+(Note that you can find the center of the screen from the variable `s_main_window_center`.
+You can reference the X and Y coordinates as `s_main_window_center.x` and `s_main_window_center.y` respectively.
+We'll discuss this way of using structs soon.)

 Finish this project by placing comments at the beginning of the code that identifies the code by project and adds your name.